fknaopen/hubot-nop/README.md

 # Hubot-nop Adapter

-This is the No-OPeration adapter for Hubot that not intract chat interface.
+This is the No-OPeration adapter for Hubot that not interact chat interface.
 "Even such a case, I'd like to use the Hubot. :-)"

 ## Installation